bjornos/vm_eira/README.md

 GPU
 ---
 The GPU is a co-processor to the main CPU which handles all the display related opcodes.
-It constantly iterates over a ring buffer of instructions which are inserted by the main CPU whenever it hit a GPU related opcode.
+It works on an instruction list which the main CPU populates whenever it hit a GPU related opcode.
 The default instruction is "wait" which of course means do nothing.

 I/O Port
 --------